gl3nn/sccd_compiler/README.md

 Tests
 -------------
-Executing the unit tests can be done by running `tests.py`.
+Executing the tests written for the Python compiler and generated Python code can be done by running `tests.py`.
 This file imports the test cases from the `test_files` folder.

 Tanks Example
 -------------